Fuel pipeline blaze in Mexico kills at least 66

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TLAHUELILPAN, Mexico, Jan 19, 2019 (AFP) -An explosion and fire in central Mexico killed at least 66 people after hundreds converged on the site of an illegal fuel-line tap to gather gasoline, officials said, during a government crackdown on fuel theft.
+TLAHUELILPAN: An explosion and fire killed at least 66 people who were illegally collecting fuel gushing from a leaking pipeline in central Mexico, the Hidalgo state governor said on Saturday.

-"The toll that we have until a few minutes ago... is 66 dead, while 76 are injured," the Hidalgo state governor, Omar Fayad, said on Saturday.
+“The toll that we have until a few minutes ago... is 66 dead, while 76 are injured,” said the governor, Omar Fayad.

-Forensic specialists in white suits worked among the charred, blackened corpses at the scene, which was guarded by soldiers as the pungent smell of fuel hung in the air.
+Forensic specialists in white suits worked on Saturday among the charred, blackened corpses at the scene, which was guarded by soldiers as the pungent smell of fuel still hung in the air.

-Fuel traffickers had punctured the pipeline, leading hundreds of people including families to swarm the area, collecting the gasoline in jerrycans and buckets when the blast occurred Friday afternoon, witnesses said.
+Scores of locals with jerrycans and buckets had been collecting gasoline pouring from the pipeline when the blast occurred on Friday, according to witnesses.

-Video taken in the aftermath showed screaming people fleeing the scene as an enormous fire lit up the night sky in Tlahuelilpan, Hidalgo state, north of Mexico City.
+Video taken in the aftermath showed screaming people fleeing the scene as an enormous fire lit up the night sky in Tlahuelilpan, Hidalgo state, 65 miles (105 kilometers) north of Mexico City.

 “I went just to see what was happening, and then the explosion happened.
 I rushed to help people,” Fernando Garcia, 47, told AFP.
 “I had to claw through pieces of people who had already been burned to bits.”